Thursday, April 28, 2016

 missing frames of the Narcissus.
 PWM

-Lary Shaffer holding the jig he made to hold an arched frame half-segment
+Lary Shaffer holding the jig he made to hold an arched frame

-to have its "fingers" cut by the knives on the shaper table.
-Lary had to make
+half-segment to have its "fingers" cut by the knives on the shaper

-several different jogs to be used on the shaper table for the various segments
+the shaper table for the various segments made to

-Three, of the fifty arched frames with the vintage poplar wood in
+Three of the fifty arched frames with the vintage poplar wood in

 place.
 Each of these arches will have turns on three specially-made